-Although the literature supports that medical professionals inquire about and address the patient’s religious and spiritual concerns, there is no consensus as to whether they should disclose their beliefs to their patients.
+Although the literature supports that medical professionals inquire about and address a patient’s religious and spiritual concerns, there is no consensus as to whether they should disclose their own beliefs to their patients.
 It appears that the appropriateness of this issue is determined individually.

 There are many people whose spiritual and religious beliefs include the existence of miracles.
 To some, these beliefs may seem peculiar or even reflective of mental illness.
-We should not be so inclined as to mistake this faith in the supernatural as a sign of a mental disorder.
-Doing so takes away the power of giving meaning to life; particularly, in the direst of circumstances when life is threatened.
+We should not be so inclined to mistake this faith in the supernatural as a sign of a mental disorder.
+Doing so takes away the power of giving meaning to life, especially in the direst of circumstances when life is threatened.
 This vehicle of hope should not be underestimated or debased.

 Pew Forum on Religion and Public Life.
 (2010).
 Religion among the Millennials.
 Pew Research Center, Washington, D.C.
 Retrieved from http://www.pewforum.org/files/2010/02/millennials-report.pdf